 This image of a small minority ruling a country rife with sectarian tension has extended until today, serving to intensify Assad's justifications for his own power.

 Some minorities believe only Assad's authority will protect them from groups like ISIL.
-Iraq's "blood-soaked killing fields" nearby only increase this fear, serving as a terrifying example of ISIL's capability for mass ethnic cleansing.
+Iraq's "" nearby only increase this fear, serving as a terrifying example of ISIL's capability for mass ethnic cleansing.
 According to Abboud, however, the concept of Assad as protector is a dangerous line of belief.

 "A lot of people want to believe Assad is a defender of minorities," he said.
 "People may feel that very deeply, but I don't think it's the case at all.
 The regime has had their way with all kinds of Syrians regardless of their sectarian affiliation."

 Assad has become a focal point of speculation in Syria's civil war; his life is well-documented.
 But in addition to the facts and dates are the many narratives that surround his political figure - and it may be these, instead of mere biography, that have helped him keep power.

 With the advent of ISIL, Assad may be benefiting from a final image as the so-called "lesser evil".
 In the public comparison between Assad and extremist opposition groups like ISIL, Assad can appeal to the West as a secular presence willing to sit at the table of international politics.